 Anxiety is not only a story about thoughts and habits.
 It has a measurable biochemical signature.
 A recent meta-analysis from UC Davis Health, published in Molecular Psychiatry, found that people with anxiety disorders had choline levels roughly 8 percent lower in the prefrontal cortex than those without.
 The prefrontal cortex is heavily involved in decision-making and emotional regulation.

-Eight percent does not sound dramatic, but as the study’s senior author Richard Maddock noted, in the brain it is a meaningful gap.
+Eight percent does not sound dramatic, but as the study’s senior author Richard Maddock noted, in the brain it is significant.
 Anxiety, in other words, may partly be a state of running short on the chemistry needed to feel safe making choices.

 If the brain is already operating at a deficit when it comes to weighing options, it makes sense that a person would build a life with fewer options to weigh.
 The same breakfast every morning is not laziness.
 It is conservation.